Murilodsv/r_apsim/README.md

-# Run APSIM from CMD
+# Run APSIM from R

 # Requirements:
 - Install R and Apsim on your PC